gregdyke/gregdyke.github.io/_posts/2017-07-11-polyrhythms.md

   <span class="sample" data-title="Binary against ternary with subdivisions" data-pattern="102320102320" data-src="/media/polyrhythms/kountsketchkatsketch.wav"></span>
 </div>

+<small>(Music credit: (No Need) Pissin' on a Skunk - Safire - The Uppity Blues Woman)</small>

 Both the three beats against two beats and the binary beat against ternary beat patterns can be found in blues music.
-The first is a very frequent variation, such as in this song.
+The first is a very frequent variation, such as in the same song.

 <div class="loopy">
   <span class="sample" data-title="Pissin' on a skunk" data-pattern="102102102102101010102102" data-src="/media/polyrhythms/pissin-on-a-skunk-8beats-3over2.wav"></span>